HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

     const SomeComponent = lazy(() => import("./IntermediateComponent.js"));
     ```

+---

 30. ### Why React uses `className` over `class` attribute?

-    The attribute names written in JSX turned into keys of JavaScript objects and the JavaScript names cannot contain dashes or reversed words, it is recommended to use camelCase wherever applicable in JSX code.
-The attribute `class` is a keyword in JavaScript, and JSX is an extension of JavaScript.
+    The attribute names written in JSX turned into keys of JavaScript objects and the JavaScript names cannot contain dashes or reversed words, it is recommended to use camelCase wherever applicable in JSX code. ==The attribute `class` is a keyword== in JavaScript, and JSX is an extension of JavaScript.
 That's the principle reason why React uses `className` instead of `class`.
 Pass a string as the `className` prop.

     ```jsx harmony
     render() {